dekoza/mtgpl/RNA.rst

    Whenever a creature an opponent controls becomes tapped, if it isn't being declared as an attacker, you may draw a card.

    |mana_4|\ |mana_u|: Tap target creature without flying.

+Windstorm Drake
+   Flying

+   Other creatures you control with flying get +1/+0.

+Awaken the Erstwhile
+   Each player discards all the cards in their hand, then creates that many 2/2 black Zombie creature tokens.

 Bankrupt in Blood